DynamoDB vs Amazon ElastiCache - The Ultimate Comparison

 Time to 10x your DynamoDB productivity with Dynobase [learn more]

-DynamoDB and ElastiCache are 2 of the most popular database services provided by AWS.
+DynamoDB and ElastiCache are two of the most popular database services provided by AWS.
 This article discusses these two services with their differences, pros, and cons to help you identify the best for your requirements.

 DynamoDB and Amazon ElastiCache: An Overview

 DynamoDB is a fully managed NoSQL database service that is reliable, scalable, and highly available.
 As DynamoDB is a serverless service, AWS takes care of all the server administration, and you only have to pay for what you use.
+It supports both document and key-value store models, making it versatile for various applications.

 Latency and Performance